kumuluz/blog.sunesis.si/_posts/2017-12-13-kumuluzee-microservices-on-kubernetes_part2.markdown

 ```

 ## Conclusions
 We have demonstrated how easy it is to implement health checks for KumuluzEE microservices using the KumuluzEE Health extension.
 We also showed how to configure Kubernetes Liveness probe to monitor the health of the microservice.
-Finally, we showed how to define HPA on Kubernetes to scale our microservices when load increases.
+Finally, we showed how to define HPA to auto-scale our microservices when CPU load increases.

 Source code of the sample used in this blog is available at [KumuluzEE on Kubernetes - v2.0.0](https://github.com/zvonegit/kumuluzee-kubernetes/releases/tag/v2.0.0).